SuicideSin/Hackathon2019/Readme.md

  * Outside Resources:
- * The Alpha Vantage API (obviously)
+ * The Alpha Vantage API (obviously): Alphavantage.co
- * Probably an open-source JSON reading library.
-Could write one in-house, but the time is likely better spent elsewhere.
+ * org.json (for parsing the JSON files): https://github.com/stleary/JSON-java

  * Graph/Chart Library.
 Used for data representation, obviously.
  * If we get this far, a library for the GUI.